Elias Díaz Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 11th-ranked team ERA among all MLB pitching staffs (4.02).
+- The Brewers' 4.03 team ERA ranks 11th among all league pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (144 total, 1.3 per game).
+- The Brewers rank 25th in baseball in home runs surrendered (147 total, 1.3 per game).

+- Houser gets the start for the Brewers, his 14th of the season.
+He is 4-3 with a 4.19 ERA and 57 strikeouts in 73 2/3 innings pitched.

-- In his last appearance on Wednesday, the left-hander tossed four innings against the Washington Nationals, allowing one earned run while surrendering three hits.
+- The right-hander's most recent appearance came on Thursday against the Pittsburgh Pirates, when he tossed six innings, surrendering one earned run while allowing four hits.

-- In 14 games this season, the 36-year-old has put up an ERA of 3.01, with 6.4 strikeouts per nine innings.
-Opponents are batting .233 against him.
+- In 15 games this season, the 30-year-old has amassed an ERA of 4.19, with 7 strikeouts per nine innings.
+Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.